-Process, Structure, and Contextual Shaping of Emotion Perception other nonverbal cues yielded an average accuracy rate of 58.0% (a large effect size), after correcting for chance guessing (Elfenbein & Ambady, 2002).
-With respect to vocal expressions of emotion, in a review of over 100 studies largely using single word emotion recognition paradigms, Juslin and Laukka (2003) concluded that listeners can judge at least five different emotions in the voice - anger, fear, happiness, sadness, and tenderness -- with accuracy rates that approach 70% (see Hawk et al., 2009; Sauter et al., 2013).
+Process, Structure, and Contextual Shaping of Emotion Perception

+The first wave of science on emotional expression-largely focused on the face-involved emotion recognition studies that most typically entailed participants matching an emotion term, or an emotional-specific story, from a list of options to a specific expression.
+A meta-analysis of 182 independent samples examining judgments of emotion from facial and other nonverbal cues yielded an average accuracy rate of 58.0% (a large effect size), after correcting for chance guessing (Elfenbein and Ambady 2002).
+With respect to vocal expressions of emotion, in a review of over 100 studies largely using single word emotion recognition paradigms, Juslin and Laukka (2003) concluded that listeners can judge at least five different emotions in the voice-anger, fear, happiness, sadness, and tenderness-with accuracy rates that approach 70% (see Hawk et al. 2009; Sauter et al. 2013).